Josh Kerr

-Josh Kerr (born 8 October 1997) is a Scottish middle-distance runner who competes primarily in the 1500 metres.
-He won a gold medal in the event at the 2023 World Championships, a silver medal at the 2024 Summer Olympics, a bronze medal at the 2020 Summer Olympics, and a gold medal at the 2015 European Junior Championships.
-He is also the 2024 World Indoor champion in the 3000 metres.
-Kerr holds the world best time in the short track 2 mile, and the British record in the outdoor 1500 metres and mile.
+Josh Kerr (born 8 October 1997) is a Scottish middle-distance runner who has held the world record in the mile since 2026, with a time of 3:42.66.
+In the 1500 metres, Kerr won gold at the 2023 World Championships, silver at the 2024 Summer Olympics, and bronze at the 2020 Summer Olympics.
+In 2026 he won the inaugural World Athletics Ultimate Championship in the event.
+In the mile, he is the 2026 Commonwealth Games champion.
+In the 3000 metres, Kerr is the 2024 and 2026 world indoor champion.
+As a junior, Kerr won gold at the 2015 European Junior Championships.

-Kerr competed for the University of New Mexico from 2015 to 2018, where he was a three-time NCAA champion.
-He set a collegiate record in the 1500 m in April 2017 that stood until May 2021.
-Kerr turned professional in 2018 to compete for the Brooks Beasts Track Club.
-In 2023, Sportscotland named him Scottish sportsperson of the year.
+Kerr competed for the University of New Mexico from 2015 to 2018, winning three NCAA titles.
+In April 2017, he set a collegiate record in the 1500 metres that stood until May 2021.
+He turned professional in 2018 and joined the Brooks Beasts Track Club.
+In 2023, Sportscotland named him Scottish Sportsperson of the Year.

 Early life and background

 Kerr was born on 8 October 1997 in Edinburgh, Scotland.
 His mother works as a physiotherapist, and his father is a former rugby player.
 His older brother Jake is a professional rugby player.
-Kerr began running with the Edinburgh Athletics Club at the age of 8.
-He was educated at George Watson’s College.
+Kerr began running with the Edinburgh Athletics Club at the age of eight.
+He was educated at George Watson's College.
 At 16, he started reaching out to athletic coaches at colleges in the United States, aiming to compete in the National Collegiate Athletics Association (NCAA).
-Kerr received several negative responses from coaches, except from the coach at the University of New Mexico, who offered the teenager a full athletics scholarship.
+Kerr stated that he received several negative responses from coaches, except for the coach at the University of New Mexico, who offered him a full athletics scholarship.
 In the summer before he started college, Kerr won gold in the 1500 m at the 2015 European Athletics Junior Championships.
 The following month, at age 17, he moved to Albuquerque and began competing for the University of New Mexico, majoring in exercise science.